 Soluble vs. Insoluble Fiber—What’s the Difference?

-- Soluble fiber absorbs water while it moves through the intestinal tract, forming a gel-like substance (like a sponge).
-This slows the movement of food, allowing for the regulation of blood sugar (and thus, energy).
-Soluble fibers also bind with bile acids in the small intestine, thereby removing them from the body.
+Another benefit of soluble fiber is its ability to bind with bile acids in the small intestine, removing them from the body.
 The loss of bile acids stimulates the liver to utilize cholesterol to replenish that bile acid supply.
 This reduces LDL (AKA “bad”) cholesterol.
-As mentioned earlier, soluble fibers are also responsible for the fermentation needed to provide prebiotic nourishment for gut bacteria.
 Sources of soluble fiber include oats, chia, legumes (peas, beans, lentils), flax, vegetables, apples, and/or citrus fruits.

-- Insoluble fiber does not absorb water and thus adds bulk to 💩.
+Insoluble fiber does not absorb water and thus adds bulk to 💩.
 This speeds the movement of digestive waste, allowing for regular bowel movements.
 Insoluble fiber also promotes gut health via prebiotic fermentation.
 Sources include plant foods with edible peels or seeds (think apples, cucumbers, figs, etc.), whole grains, corn, whole wheat bread products, cauliflower, potatoes, nuts, and green beans.

-Is one type of fiber better than the other?
 Most plant foods contain a mixture of both fibers, so no need to obsess about which fibers are coming from specific foods.
 Aside from the benefits mentioned above, both soluble and insoluble fibers contribute to appetite regulation, and aid in disease prevention (lowering the risks of breast cancer, colorectal cancer, the onset of Type 2 Diabetes, and even heart disease).

 How much fiber does a dancer need?